entelognathus/early-gnathostome-phylogeny/Taxa used in analysis to be compiled.md

 Janvier, P., Arsenault, M. and Desbiens, S., 2004.
 Calcified cartilage in the paired fins of the osteostracan *Escuminaspis laticeps* (Traquair 1880), from the Late Devonian of Miguasha (Québec, Canada), with a consideration of the early evolution of the pectoral fin endoskeleton in vertebrates. *J. Vertebr.
 Paleontol.* **24**: 773–779.

-Janvier, P. and Clément, G., 2005.
-A new groenlandaspidid arthrodire (Vertebrata: Placodermi) from the Famennian of Belgium. *Geol.
-Belg.* **8**: 51–67.

 Janvier, P., Tông-Dzuy, T. and Ta-Hoa, P., 1993.
 A new Early Devonian galeaspid from Bac Thai Province, Vietnam. *Palaeontology* **36**: 297–309.

 Jarvik, E., 1972.
 Middle and Upper Devonian Porolepiformes from East Greenland with special reference to *Glyptolepis groenlandica* n. sp. and a discussion on the structure of the head in the Porolepiformes. *Meddel.
 Grønland* **187**: 1–307.